 Thing is, though, they don’t really call me back until early October.
-They’re beautifully seasonal and thrive in conditions that are not too easy to transplant, meaning I have to summon some actual patience when it comes to the tart, jewel-colored berries.
+They’re beautifully seasonal and thrive in conditions that are not too easy to transplant.
+That means I have to summon some actual patience when it comes to the tart, jewel-colored berries.
 And while waiting so patiently (translation: not patiently at all), I found myself enrapt with the variations of the berry that are available all year long.

-See, there’s something to me about cranberry juice and dried cranberries that the fresh fruit simple can’t rival, a richness that the young, plump fruit lacks in favor of brightness and tartness.
-So when I was working on quick and simple dinner recipes for the fall, I absolutely had to include dried cranberries and cranberry juice for an easy, seasonal flavor that’s so easy to love.
+See, there’s something to me about cranberry juice and dried cranberries that the fresh fruit simple can’t rival.
+A richness that the young, plump fruit lacks in favor of brightness and tartness.
+So when I was working on quick and simple dinner recipes for the fall, I absolutely had to include dried cranberries and cranberry juice for a seasonal flavor that’s so easy to love.

-I mentally paired up my ingredients: apples for a mild sweetness, rosemary to perfume the dish with a heady, woody aroma.
-I based the recipe on my beloved creamy Whole30 bacon mushroom chicken thighs, and what resulted made everyone into instant fans.
+I mentally paired up my ingredients.
+Apples for a mild sweetness.
+Rosemary to perfume the dish with a heady, woody aroma.
+I based the recipe on my beloved bacon mushroom chicken thighs, and what resulted made everyone into instant fans.

-Yep, these paleo cranberry apple chicken thighs are quick and easy, tender with beautifully crispy skin, slightly and naturally sweet with a touch of tart, grounded with woody rosemary.
+Yep, these paleo cranberry apple chicken thighs are quick and easy, tender with beautifully crispy skin.
+Slightly and naturally sweet with a touch of tart, grounded with woody rosemary.
 Like my creamy Whole30 bacon mushroom chicken thighs, they’re easy enough for a weeknight dinner but elegant enough for company.
 You might just make them all fall long.
-Who needs fresh cranberries, personally FedExed to you from Michigan, when you’ve got organic cranberry juice and Ocean Spray® Craisins® Original Dried Cranberries?

 - 1 tablespoon ghee or olive oil